FajarKim/github-readme-profile/README.md

 </details>

 ## 📑 License
-GitHub Readme Profile is released under the AGPL-3.0 license, which grants the following permissions:
+GitHub Readme Profile is released under the MIT license, which grants the following permissions:
 - Commercial use
 - Modification
 - Distribution